Summary Charts of English Tenses

 Сводные таблицы английских времен

-Adverbs of frequency: usually; every day; often; sometimes; rarely.
+Time expressions: usually; every day; often; sometimes; rarely; never.

 Examples: I usually work till seven o'clock.
+I often talk to him on the phone.
 He visits them sometimes.

 Meaning 2: Stating a fact, general truth, state or condition.

 Examples: He lives in Moscow and works at a bank.
+He plays the piano quite well.
+Her house is very small.
 The sun rises in the east.

-Adverbs of time: now; right now; at this moment.
+Time expressions: now; right now; at the moment.

 Meaning 1: The action has just ended.